sakria9/pintos/doc/userprog.md

 > B3: Describe your code for reading and writing user data from the
 > kernel.

+Because interrupts does not change the page directory, we can access the user memory directly in the interrupt handler.
+After checking the address is valid, we can read or write the memeory directly.

+The method we adopted to check the validity of the user memory address is described in **B6**.

 > B4: Suppose a system call causes a full page (4,096 bytes) of data
 > to be copied from user space into the kernel.
 What is the least
 > and the greatest possible number of inspections of the page table
 > (e.g. calls to pagedir_get_page()) that might result?
 What about
 > for a system call that only copies 2 bytes of data?
 Is there room
 > for improvement in these numbers, and how much?

+In a naive implementation, we simply check every address before reading.
+Thus the greatest possible number of inspections is 4096.

+However since the page size is 4KB, the data is on at most 2 pages.
+We can use `lookup_page` and other functions to check the validity of the address.
+Thus the least possible number of inspections is 2.

+For 2 bytes, the maximum number of inspections is 2048 and the minimum number is also 2.

 > B5: Briefly describe your implementation of the "wait" system call
 > and how it interacts with process termination.